 Travelling in Iran means having a mindset that switches from ancient Persia wonder to modern frustration.
-It can be tricky to even enter Iran with the visa and nationality restrictions in place, hard to fathom why life is so different from our own.
+It can be tricky to even enter Iran with the visa and nationality restrictions in place, and it is hard to fathom why life is so different from our own.

-Seeing how women must always wear and headscarf and hijab while their male counterparts dress more freely (women of course at the centre of the attentions of the ‘Morality Police’ who monitor) can be hard to swallow.
+Seeing how women must always wear and headscarf and hijab while their male counterparts dress more freely (women, of course, at the centre of the attention of the ‘Morality Police’ who monitor) can be hard to swallow.
 Apart from teahouses, no form of evening entertainment hangouts (such as bars) exist and the internet is limited and social media blocked.

 Yet people are happy to talk about politics, societal developments and aspirations.
-Strict clothing rules are pushed by fashions such as headscarves worn halfway back to show a coloured and styled hair and hijab that only just adhere to the desired length.
+Strict clothing rules are pushed by fashions such as headscarves worn halfway back to show coloured and styled hair and hijab that only just adheres to the desired length.
 People hold private gatherings and parties.
 A black market is thriving.
 Many people have studied abroad to gain skills and life experience and have returned with knowledge of how different things are from what they are told.
-VPNs are downloaded securing a constant connection to the outside world.
+VPNs are downloaded to secure a constant connection to the outside world.

 It appears that a society – whose politics rest on one Supreme Leader with a Guardian Council of clerics and Islamic Jurists who can veto any law passed by parliament – may not be able to hold on to the aspirations of a generation all too eager for change and who want to help bring Iran into the modern fold.

-And while the government is said to try to limit interaction between Iranians and visitors, it’s inevitable and natural and a beautiful thing.
+And while the government is said to try to limit interaction between Iranians and visitors, it’s inevitable and natural and beautiful.
 Interaction is key, and when you are there, not frowned upon in any way.
-Visitors to come and understand, just as it is crucial for Iranians to be aware of the psyche of the West – both a means of breaking down stereotypes on both sides.
+Visitors come and understand, just as it is crucial for Iranians to be aware of the psyche of the West – both a means of breaking down stereotypes on both sides.

-It is foreign visitors who will come and see that the West all too often reports on the absolute worst of it all, without separating the people from its government.
+Foreign visitors will come and see that the West often reports on the absolute worst of it all, without separating the people from its government.

 However, in all the media hype many stupidly lap up (and as a result miss out on visiting countries like this), we should really step back from expecting the West to go barging in or thinking it can make things right by doing so.
 Western powers can’t necessarily enforce changes that otherwise work OK at home.